AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

-After training such models, we show the performances Table 1 in the forward design model box for formation energy per atom, OptB88vdW bandgaps, TBmBJ bandgaps and superconducting transition temperatures using corresponding test sets.
-We compare the model performance for identical train-test splits from CFID, CGCNN and ALIGNN methods.
-We find that AtomGPT outperforms ALIGNN for OptB88vdW bandgap and $T_C$ while for TBmBJ bandgaps and formation energies ALIGNN still dominates other models.
+After training such models, the performances are shown in Table 1 and Fig. 2a-2p for the forward design models of formation energy per atom, OptB88vdW bandgaps, TBmBJ bandgaps and superconducting transition temperatures using identical train-test splits (available in the JARVIS-Leaderboard benchmarking platform\cite{choudhary2024jarvis}) for CFID, CGCNN and ALIGNN methods.
+For formation energy model the mean absolute error (MAE) values for CFID, CGCNN, ALIGNN and AtomGPT are 0.142 eV/atom, 0.063 eV/atom, 0.033 eV/atom and 0.072 eV/atom respectively.
+The mean absolute deviation (MAD), which can serve as a model baseline, is computed by using the mean of the target values in the training dataset and using it as predictions for all the materials in the test dataset.
+Usually, MAD:MAE of greater than 1 is desirable and higher values suggest better models. \textcolor{black}{We note that while a MAD:MAE of greater than 1 is desirable, a higher ratio could also indicate a significant impact from outliers and data skewness}.
+The MAD:MAE for the above models are 6.05, 13.74, 25.94 and 11.54 respectively.
+For OptB88vdW semi-local functional based electronic bandgap, the MAE values for CFID, CGCNN, ALIGNN and AtomGPT are 0.299 eV, 0.199 eV, 0.142 eV and 0.139 eV respectively.
+The MAD:MAE values are 3.31, 5.00, 6.97 and 7.11.
+For TBmBJ meta-GGA based electronic bandgap, the MAE values for CFID, CGCNN, ALIGNN and AtomGPT are 0.531 eV, 0.407 eV, 0.310 eV and 0.319 eV with MAD:MAE values of 3.35, 4.37, 5.73, 5.58 respectively.
+For electron-phonon coupling calculation based superconductor transition temperatures, the MAE values for CFID, CGCNN, ALIGNN and AtomGPT are 1.99 K, 2.06 K, 2.03 K and 1.54 K with MAD:MAE values of 0.890, 0.687, 0.880 and 1.160 respectively.
+Based on the above results, AtomGPT outperforms ALIGNN for OptB88vdW bandgap and $T_C$ while for TBmBJ bandgaps and formation energies, ALIGNN still dominates other models.
+Lower MAE values in Table 1 and data along x=y line in scatter plots (Fig. 2a-2p) represent better performance.
 The superior performance of ALIGNN for formation energy can be attributed to some of the sophisticated information such as bond-angles, directional graphs and atom feature information \cite{choudhary2021atomistic} which are not explicitly included in the AtomGPT model, Nevertheless, AtomGPT performance for formation energy is closer to CGCNN which is also a GNN model with sophisticated graphs for atomistic systems.
 Note, it took dedicated efforts to develop such domain specific models such as ALIGNN, while finetuning GPT2 model is very straightforward.
 For some cases such as TBmBJ, the performances of ALIGNN and AtomGPT are comparable which is promising.